HafiziAziz/E-Wallet/README.md

 ## Malaysia E-wallet

 # Overview
-+ This code basically skeleton of major ewallet in Malaysia.
++ This code basically skeleton structure of major ewallet in Malaysia.
 Other type of ewallet might be different in term of hashing and encryption. but the flow and structure mostly same.

 # Functionalities
 + Payment - where the financial transaction occur.